Winter Semester 2024/2025

 Every semester, SDAC students attend on a voluntary basis the guest lectures of their choice happening in the context of our university.

 All SDAC lecturers can occasionally invite guest lecturers of their choice in the context of their own courses.
-Each guest lecture is announced on the website at least two weeks beforehand.
-All of them are opened to all SDAC students, independently from if they attend that specific course or not.
-Please check the website regularly in order to learn about the forthcoming guest lectures.
+Each guest lecture is announced on the website at least two weeks in advance.
+All of them are opened to all SDAC students, regardless of whether they attend that specific course or not.
+Please check the website regularly in order to learn about the upcoming guest lectures.

 In addition, the Center for Advanced Studies „Alternative Rationalities and Esoteric Practices from a Global Perspective“ offers a rich program of weekly guest lectures.
 The full program is accessible here: https://cas-e.de/2024/09/21/lecture-series-winter-semester-24-25/